 You can click on the “Log in” button to go to the WordPress login page.

-Enter your Username and Password you created in Step 27 to login to the WordPress Administration Dashboard.
+Enter your Username and Password you created in Step 27 to login to the Administration Dashboard.

 That’s it!
 Now you have a brand new freshly installed WordPress.
 Do some exploring.
 Install a theme, add some plugins, and start blogging!

-To access the WordPress Administration Dashboard at another time:
+To access the Administration Dashboard at another time:

-After you log in to WordPress, you might check and configure:
+After you login you might check and configure:

 Another area of interest is: